Wrentch/GO-Port-scanner/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests are welcome (especially because I can write spageti code sometimes).
 For major changes, please open an issue first to discuss what you would like to change.

 ## License